teresa-le/Video_Games_Sales_Analysis/README.md

 # Potential analysis
 - Best selling genre by market
-- Games/genres by revenue
-- Games/genres by user/critic score
+- User/critic score by games/genres
 - Sales by genre by region